 That is why Charlie’s situation is so awful.
 His parents have independently raised the money for treatment and they are being restricted by the government from exercising their autonomy, simply because they happened to be born in a socialist state.
 This is wrong.
 There is some debate as to how effective treatments would be for little Charlie Gard.
 Most doctors who have reviewed his case seem to think that it is almost hopeless.
 Others seem to think there is a slim to moderate chance of treatment success.
 But it doesn’t matter whether the treatments would work or not.
+It is up to the doctors to determine the likelihood of success, and up to the patients or their guardians to determine whether they want to try.
 Charlie’s parents have the right to spend their own money to try.
 And government does not have the right to choose what (if any) healthcare is sought by patients or their legal guardians.

 The moral problem with socialism is that it deals in other people’s money.
 Margaret Thatcher famously said that the problem is that you eventually run out of other people’s money.
 But that is why socialism fails in practicality.
 It isn’t why socialism is immoral.
 Socialism enforced by a governmental body is immoral because the governmental body claims ownership of other people’s money and then redistributes it to a third party, which didn’t earn it.